Fantasy football: Week 10 running back rankings

 Nov.
-6 (UPI) -- Christian McCaffrey, Dalvin Cook, Josh Jacobs, Saquon Barkley and Alvin Kamara top my Week 10 fantasy football running back rankings for 2019.
+8 (UPI) -- Christian McCaffrey, Dalvin Cook, Saquon Barkley, Alvin Kamara and Nick Chubb top my Week 10 fantasy football running back rankings for 2019.

-Nick Chubb, Ezekiel Elliott, Marlon Mack, Aaron Jones and Derrick Henry round out my top 10 options for Week 10.
+Ezekiel Elliott, Marlon Mack, Aaron Jones, Derrick Henry and Mark Ingram round out my top 10 options for Week 10.

 There are plenty of other running backs with great matchups this week.
 If you need help at the position, check out my weekly waiver wire article.
 Try to find players who will be on the field for a lot of snaps and are highly involved in their respective offenses when deciding on starting options for your lineup.